mhschmieder/convertertoolkit/README.md

 The Javadocs are 100% compliant and complete, but I am still learning how to publish those at the hosting site that I think is part of Maven Central, as it is a bad idea to bloat a GitHub project with such files and to complicate repository changes (just as with binary files and archices).
 Hopefully later tonight!

-This projects depends on my GraphicsToolkit, GuiToolkit, and EpsToolkit libraries, as well as jFreeSVG and Orson PDF, and is marked as such in the Maven POM file.
+This projects depends on my GraphicsToolkit, GuiToolkit, and EpsToolkit libraries, as well as depending on Object Refinery's jFreeSVG and Orson PDF libraries, and is marked as such in the Maven POM file.